 Term life insurance will pay out a set amount in the event of your untimely death.
-The amount you want insured can vary but typical amounts can be anywhere between $200,000 to $1,000,000.
+The amount you want to be insured can vary but typical amounts can be anywhere between $200,000 to $1,000,000.
 The higher the payout amount the higher your deductible.
 Usually, the terms are between five and thirty years.
 The longer the term the higher the deductible.
 As you’re healthier (usually) when you’re younger it’s easier to secure a lower rate now than in your 40’s or 50’s.

 Whole Life Insurance

 Whole life insurance provides death benefits as well as cash value during the life or your policy.
 Like term life insurance it can be secured with or without a medical exam.
 If you opt out of the medical exam the policy will be significantly higher!
-According to Trusted Choice it can take 12 to 15 years to build up a decent cash value.
+According to Trusted Choice, it can take 12 to 15 years to build up a decent cash value.
 It can also be a good idea for estate planning.

 Millennials should choose term life insurance over whole life insurance the majority of the time.
-Otherwise you will pay more than you should at this stage of your life.
+Otherwise, you will pay more than you should at this stage of your life.

 The Process of Getting Life Insurance

 A 2017 goal was to secure life insurance for Ms. Super Millennial & Munchie before I was thirty years old.
-With the b-day approaching soon I got started at the beginning of February.
+With the birthday approaching soon I got started at the beginning of February.
 I got started with SoFi Life after doing some research online.
 The process started by submitting an online questionnaire and chose coverage selections.
-The inital quote is super easy and only have to answer a few questions.
+The initial quote is super easy and only have to answer a few questions.